 Habeas corpus stands to prevent and in some cases correct, unlawful imprisonment.
 Habeas corpus is available to those who lost an appeal or did not appeal but are incarcerated in violation of their rights within the Constitution.
 Essentially it’s legal protection.

 When those convicted of a crime file a writ of habeas corpus they’re not questioning the verdict of the trial.
 They are bringing to light the root issue that the arrest was not lawful.
 In the cases where you can prove that the arrest was unlawful, that person must be set free.

 Atlanta appeals attorneys approach habeas corpus as a review process.
-They will go through all the motions involved in arrest and imprisonment to identify if there were any constitutional issues.
+They will go through all of the motions involved in the arrest and imprisonment to identify if there were any constitutional issues.
 Expect a full deconstruction and reconstruction of your case as part of this process.

 Filing for appeal as a writ of habeas corpus can take a long time.
 It’s complicated, and it’s often expensive, but if it’s your chance at freedom, it’s worth it to not live for years wrongfully incarcerated.

 What is Post Conviction Relief?

 When you work with an Atlanta appeals lawyer, you have a knowledge resource available to guide you through all of your options.
 One of those options is for post-conviction relief.
 Post-conviction relief includes filing a writ of habeas corpus or motioning for a new trial or appeals.

 Not every defense attorney is able or available to handle appeals, which is why it’s best to hire an appeals attorney.
 If you were convicted, or you submitted a guilty plea under bad advice, you still have options.
 Post-conviction relief options for appeals are often specific to your trial.

 You may have the chance to have a whole new trial or to submit appeals for reconsideration of your verdict or sentencing.
 This type of relief acts as a check and balance to ensure that everyone receives fair treatment through the justice system.